It’s Not That Simple, writes Efrem Mallach.

 Since World War II, the growth of management consulting has literally skyrocketed.
 At the beginning of this decade management consulting was a $32 billion industry.
 In the five ensuing years its economic growth had doubled.(n1) And nowhere has the impact of this growth made more of a mark than in using consultants to select vendors.

 All this explosive growth gave new meaning to the term “consultant.”
 It bestowed the title with considerable prestige.
-In fact, the consultant moniker grew to carry so much weight it is not only used by contract programmers but also by out-of-work professionals who find part-time employment “consulting” and even in the retail industry to describe the sales force.
+In fact, the consultant moniker grew to carry so much weight it is not only used by contract programmers but also by out-of-work professionals who find part-time employment “consulting” being managed by online time clock systems, and even in the retail industry to describe the sales force.
 Some are now considered sales consultants.

 These twists and turns aside, the conventional definition of a consultant describes an individual who is not on the payroll of the firm for which he or she labors, who contributes specialized expertise or an outside perspective for a limited time, and whose recommendations shape what the employees of the firm will ultimately do.(n2,n3) Typical consultant activities include advising on marketing strategies, expansion, divestiture, and the implementation of technologies ranging from acid storage to zero-based budgetting.